 - For three person groups, there is a triangle method where each person faces inward, arms locked at the elbows with the heaviest/strongest person at the upstream corner of the triangle.
 The group should take coordinated steps together, one at a time to cross.

-What to Do to Help Prevent Injuries
+How to Help Prevent Injuries

 - Know how to be alert to weather changes by observing the sky.
 Plan to cross a river in early morning if possible.
 Thunderstorms are more common in the afternoons.
 In winter weather, snowmelt volumes will be lower due to cooler overnight temperatures so river current should be slower.